JudsonStevens/personal-site-hugo/content/about.md

 ## Contact

-If you'd like to get in touch with me (I'm always open to providing advice on the job search or mock interviews), feel free to email me at [Judson@judsonstevens.me](mailto:judson@judsonstevens.me).
+If you'd like to get in touch with me (I'm always open to providing advice on the job search or mock interviews), feel free to email me at [me@judsonstevens.dev](mailto:me@judsonstevens.dev).
 If you'd like to reach out about potential contracting opportunities, please feel free to email me at [Judson.Stevens@medpacksolutions.com](mailto:judson.stevens@medpacksolutions.com).

 [1]: <https://coes.latech.edu/undergraduate-programs/nanosystems-engineering/> "LA Tech's page about Nanosystems Engineering"